scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

     (`ICA <https://en.wikipedia.org/wiki/Independent_component_analysis>`_).
 PCA
     is a technique for dimensionality reduction, i.e. an algorithm to explain the observed variance in your data using less dimensions.
-ICA is a source seperation technique, for example to unmix multiple signals that have been recorded through multiple sensors.
+ICA is a source separation technique, for example to unmix multiple signals that have been recorded through multiple sensors.
 Doing a PCA first and then an ICA can be useful if you have more sensors than signals.
 For more information see:
     `the FastICA example from scikits-learn <http://scikit-learn.org/stable/auto_examples/decomposition/plot_ica_blind_source_separation.html>`_.